In a Nutshell:

 Pros & Cons OS Champ Massage Chair

-As we said at the start, this Osaki OS Champ chair has good bones and a number of things going for it.
+As we said at the start, this Osaki OS Champ chair has good bones and a number of advantages.
 We love that it offers two advanced massage techniques.

 On top of that, it’s got heat, body stretching, and two Zero-G seating options.
 That’s four different therapeutic features – which, for the money, is amazing.